Insanityandme/yt-scraper/README.md

 ![in-action](README/in-action.png)

 ##What is this poorly written code?
-I'm glad you asked, this is my first attempt on a project that teaches me HTTP requests and to work against an API in python, namely the Youtube Data API.
+I'm glad you asked, this is my first attempt on a project that teaches me how to work withHTTP requests and to work against an API in python, namely the Youtube Data API.

 The idea came from a request by [Nerdwriter1](https://www.youtube.com/user/Nerdwriter1), a Youtuber that creates video essays: